 In four days with President Lincoln’s approval Sherman signed Special Field Order No. 15 issuing land designation into law (the “mule idea” came later).
 But tragically the whole situation would all quickly change: incoming President Andrew Johnson was a staunch white supremacist—and Confederate sympathizer (although he detested their ruling elite).

-In April Lincoln was assassinated and in the fall of 1865 Johnson had finally eliminated Order No. 15.
-(Confederates celebrated wildly, already having received Johnson’s amnesty).
+In April Lincoln was assassinated and in the fall of 1865 Johnson had thoroughly eliminated Order No. 15.
+(Confederates celebrated wildly—already having received Johnson’s amnesty).
 Cunning seditionists got back their ruthless authority and lands—they stripped freedmen of those occupied estates and then employed far reaching insidiousness:

-Whites went about destroying other Black’s makeshift hovels and shanties—these were outside of cities and away from plantation sites; ex slaves were now unscrupulously forced back under the traitor’s full monopolizing survival dependence—in herds.
+Whites went about destroying other Black’s makeshift hovels and shanties—these were outside of cities and away from plantation sites; ex slaves were now unscrupulously forced back under the traitor’s full monopolizing survival dependence (for shelter and work)—in herds.

 Hence a key chapter in Litwack’s book is titled Back to Work: The New Dependency.

-Following Radical Reconstruction’s fleeting life (white “Radical Republican” legislators stepping from “the pack” trying to fully integrate Black political participation) a newly reunified America then went into absolute lockdown.
+Following Radical Reconstruction’s fleeting life (where white “Radical Republican” legislators who boldly rejected and stepped away from their colleague’s white racist “pack”—did fight to fully integrate Black political participation) a newly reunified white America then went into absolute lockdown.

 Trouble In Mind: Black Southerners in the Age of Jim Crow (Alfred A. Knopf, 1998, 577 pages) and How Free Is Free?
-The Long Death of Jim Crow (The Nathan L. Higgins Lectures, 2009, 208 pages) paints a time warp trail:
+The Long Death of Jim Crow (The Nathan L. Higgins Lectures, 2009, 208 pages) paints U.S. racism’s long clampdown trail:

-Outright campaigns to intensify violent racist hatemongering in the white populace cram the chaos of racial un-resolve well into our times—these campaigns worked to utterly and profanely distort “morality.”
+Outright campaigns were launched to instigate violent racist hatemongering in the white populace—it crammed the chaos of racial un-resolve (riding on systemic deception) well into our times—diabolically these campaigns worked to utterly and profanely distort “truer” definitions of humanitarian “morality.”

-Quickly passed social and economic racial disenfranchisement policies (starting with the Black Codes) vaporized any notions that slavery’s wrongs would ever be righted—only expanded under that cloak of perverted white “morality.”
+Social and economic racial disenfranchisement “policies” were quickly passed (starting with the Black Codes) to vaporize any notions that slavery’s wrongs would ever be righted—they’ed only be expanded under that cloak of perverted white “morality.”

-Former Rep. John Conyers’ (newly revised) “study”—H.R.40 Slavery Reparations Bill —already has galvanized formidable main opposition—with its mere existence.
+Former Rep. John Conyers’ (newly revised) “study”—H.R.40 Slavery Reparations Bill —already has galvanized formidable “popular” opposition—with its mere existence.

-Yes, today’s foes are that same past breed of governing guard dog—modern legislators who now widen that cloak of perverted “morality.”
-They’ve been groomed to drive the U.S.’s enduring heritage train—literally claiming an image that shouts they hold justice backed by god!
+Yes, today’s foes are that same past breed of governing guard dog—modern legislators (and a sold-out populace) who now widen that cloak of perverted “morality.”
+They’ve been long groomed to drive the U.S.’s enduring heritage train—literally claiming an image of nobility that loudly shouts they hold justice backed by god!

-And that fraudulent image still wields a powerful weapon: its called moral “altruism.”
+And their fraudulent image still wields a powerful weapon: its called moral “altruism.”